-All harvested areas that are deemed suitable for replanting are planted within 12 to 18 months after harvesting.
-Some areas are retired from production after harvest due to environmental or safety considerations, most commonly to retire particularly steep areas and to increase setbacks off waterways.
+All harvested areas that are deemed suitable for replanting are planted within 12 to 18 months after harvesting (Some areas may not be replanted, and therefore retired from production due to environmental considerations such as creating setbacks from sensitive areas like streams).
 Prior to planting, sites are prepared to assist the seedling survival rate and promote early growth.
-This involves spraying of weed species, to remove competition for the plantation crop trees and ensure their survival.
+This involves spraying of weed species, generally between January and April prior to planting, to remove competition for the plantation crop trees.

 In some areas, mechanical land preparation is also undertaken to improve site conditions for tree growth.
 Soil cultivation and/or mounding machines improve aeration of the soil, allow better root penetration and reduce frost damage.
-Slash raking is also used as required to windrow logging debris to improve access for planting.
+Slash raking is also used in some areas to remove logging debris to improve access for planting.